chetmurthy/yay/README.md

 "test".
 In addition, this implementation passes both the JSON Testsuite and (a suitably modified) YAML Testsute.
 Both are included as Git subprojects.

+Further instructions for installation can be found [here](INSTALL.md).

 ## Motivation